The passion of Bach's Air on the G String: three very different interpretations

 Yesterday, while driving home from work, I had my radio on, tuned to Pittsburgh’s classical music station, WQED FM, as usual, and I immediately recognized the piece that was being performed.
 I listened with curiosity and then anger and disappointment as I made my way home.

-It was a movement from one of Johann Sebastian Bach's orchestra suites, the movement that has been popularized in the form of “The Air on the G String”.
+It was a movement from one of Johann Sebastian Bach’s orchestra suites (Orchestral Suite No. 3 in D major, BWV 1068), the movement that has been popularized in the form of “The Air on the G String”.

 I think this piece is a good litmus test of how we perceive and appreciate Baroque music.

 (Update of 2015-06-10)

 Many readers have commented on this post, and therefore I have written an important sequel to this post, 3 years later!

 A listening test

 Please click around on the YouTube videos to get a taste of different ways of performing the Air from Bach’s suite.
 I’ve embedded three very different interpretations, each with its own qualities.

 - Which do you like most of the three?

 - Which do you dislike most of the three?